hftbattle/documentation/en/quick_start.md

     This limit replaces the initial capital limit.
   - If your strategy losses reach {{ book["constraint.stop_loss"] }}, the simulator liquidates the position and stops trading.
 - Fee = {{ book["constraint.comission"] }} per each executed lot.
-- Round-trip equals to {{ book["constraint.round-trip"] }} microseconds — the time period from a moment you request some action (to add or to remove an order) to the moment when it is actually processed.
+- Round-trip equals to {{ book["constraint.round-trip"] }} microseconds.
+This is the time period from a moment you request some action (to add or to remove an order) to the moment when it is actually processed.
 - At the end of the day the [position](terms.md#position) is liquidated.
   It happens automatically for your convenience.
   More on this [here](HFAQ.md#close_position).
 - Your strategy deals with three types of events: [order book update](api/ParticipantStrategy.md#trading_book_update), [deals update](api/ParticipantStrategy.md#trading_deals_update) and [your order execution report](api/ParticipantStrategy.md#execution_report_update).
- So, when your order is executed, the first event is the deals update, then the order book update and the last one is the order book altered event.
+ So, when your order is executed, the first event is the deals update, then the order book update and the last one is the order execution report.

 Take particular attention to the strategy logs, they contain data on your orders and deals.